How does it work when Airbnb verifies your identity?

 - When you’ll be asked to confirm your identity

 - What gets shared with your host

-- Other ways your ID info is used
+- Other ways identification info may be used

 - About photo matching